This specialization belongs to the master's programme Electrical Engineering.

 The third, Device Physics and Modelling, addresses the problem of understanding and modelling ultra-thin silicon that has almost ceased to be three-dimensional, and looks at possible techniques for modelling a bulk-acoustic-wave resonator or silicon LEDs.

-The specialization Devices for Integrated Circuits is directly linked with the researchgroup Semiconductor Components and research institute MESA+.
+The specialization Integrated Devices and Systems is directly linked with the researchgroup Semiconductor Components and research institute MESA+.
 This means you will have excellent peer guidance and will be working on the newest challenges.